pickyourtrail_logo

 10000+ itineraries curated and counting

 The importance and brilliance of Chinese influence over Thai culture is not just widely known but is one of the most celebrated aspects of Thailand tourism.
 Several treasured places such as Chinatown in Thailand offer a wonderful visual narrative of the glorious past of Thailand when Chinese traders made their way into the country.
 The Chinese left a mark on Thailand’s culture in so many beautiful ways, ranging from textile and art to architecture.
 Among those aspects of Chinese culture that Thailand celebrates today, Chinese temples are a unique attraction.
-Explore the vibrant culture, breathtaking landscapes, and exotic cuisine with our exclusive Thailand Tour Packages, offering an unforgettable journey through this enchanting Southeast Asian destination.
+Explore the vibrant culture, breathtaking landscapes, and exotic cuisine with our exclusive Thailand packages, offering an unforgettable journey through this enchanting Southeast Asian destination.

 Wat Mangkon Kamalawat housed in Bangkok is regarded as the largest and the most important Chinese temple in the whole city.
 Originally, this temple was known as Wat Leng Noei Yi.
 The name was changed by the country’s monarch Rama V. Wat Mangkon translates to ‘dragon lotus temple’.
 The architecture of this temple is authentically Chinese.
 It is also the host of several auspicious celebrations such as the Chinese new year and the Chinese vegetarian festival.
 The temple is both a religious and a cultural mark of brilliance.
 Find here a list of reasons why Wat Mangkon Kamalawat demands a quick stop on your trip down to Chinatown!